Christie dubs Ramaswamy ‘most obnoxious blowhard in America’ in GOP debate

 “Don’t interrupt me, I don’t interrupt you,” he continued as Mr Ramaswamy said “Go ahead send those kids to die” in reference to young American soldiers sent overseas.

 “You do this at every debate.
-You go out on the stump and say something, all of us see it on video, we confront you on the debate stage, you say you didn’t say it and then you back away.”
+You go out on the stump and say something, all of us see it on video, we confront you on the debate stage, you say you didn’t say it and then you back away,” Mr Christie said.

 “This is the fourth debate in which within the first 20 minutes you would be voted the most obnoxious blowhard in America so shut up for a little while,” said Mr Christie to cheers from the Alabama audience.